 TABLE 15: RED FLAGS AT 6 MONTHS

-\$∕ ∕ She doesn't reach out for things/ people that are within reach.
+- She doesn't reach out for things/ people that are within reach.

-۲ She seems very stiff, with tight muscles.
+- She seems very stiff, with tight muscles.

-۲ She seems very floppy, like a rag doll.
+- She seems very floppy, like a rag doll.

-9/ @ She doesn't respond to sounds around her.
+- She doesn't respond to sounds around her.

-\$)/ ® She doesn't make vowel sounds ('ah', 'eh', 'oh').
+- She doesn't make vowel sounds ('ah', 'eh', 'oh').

-\$∕ ∞ She doesn't laugh or make squealing sounds.
+- She doesn't laugh or make squealing sounds.

-• She doesn't show affection for caregivers.
+- She doesn't show affection for caregivers.

-9/æ She has lost previously acquired skills.
+- She has lost previously acquired skills.

-- 9/• Baby sits independently, without losing his balance. - 9/ He crawls (from 7 months) and pulls to stand (7-12 months).
+- Baby sits independently, without losing his balance. - √ He crawls (from 7 months) and pulls to stand (7-12 months).

-- He reaches out with one hand, grasps a toy and explores it with his index finger, paying proper visual attention. - Image: Provide the set of the
+- Ite reaches out with one hand, grasps a toy and explores it with his index finger, paying proper visual attention. - He picks up tiny objects (like crumbs), or a string, with thumb and index finger (pincer grasp).

-- He babbles loudly and tunefully in long repetitive strings of syllables, for example, 'da-da-da', 'mum-mum'. - He responds when his name is called (6-10 months), and understands 'no!' and 'bye-bye' (6-9 months). - 9 He points at things with his fingers.
+- He babbles loudly and tunefully in long repetitive strings of syllables, for example, 'da-da-da', 'mum-mum'. - He responds when his name is called (6-10 months), and understands 'no!' and 'bye-bye' (6-9 months). - The points at things with his fingers.